wchill/revanced-patches/README.md

 I'm getting 400 Bad Request while logged in

 * Try logging out and logging back in if you didn't uninstall the app in step 1

+I'm getting a server error or other error not described above when attempting to login.

+* There are at least 2 different causes for this:
+    * Reddit doesn't like the network you're logging in from (corporate/work network, country with banned IP ranges due to abuse, etc).
+Try using a VPN.
+    * Reddit detects usage of the official Android SDK emulator and blocks the login.
+This might also apply to other emulators or devices.
+Try on another device.

 I can't check the box for Spoof client; I get `Notice: This patch contains a required option that is not supported by this app`